chreage-rebirth/doc/doc/tuto_fun_cef.md

 export LD_LIBRARY_PATH=.:$LD_LIBRARY_PATH
 ```

+The other solution more complex is to update your `ld.so.conf.d` but I think the simplest solution will consit to modify the CMake to create a static library for libcef (`libcef.a`) to force loading symbols inside the binary.

 If you try to run the application `./cefsimple2` it will halt.
 It needs some local packages.
 Let copy them (for the moment I do not know how they are compiled):
 ```bash
 (cd $CEF/build/tests/cefsimple/Debug/